Jeremy enjoys gaming when not helping manage the college he graduated from.

-Hey, ridicule us original Poke-fans all you want, but inwardly most of us kids had crushes on some of the prettiest (or "hottest", as our immature minds would crudely say) ladies throughout the Pokemon series, many being the various female gym leaders found throughout the regions.
+Hey, ridicule us original Poké-fans all you want, but most of us kids had crushes on some of the prettiest (or "hottest", as our immature minds would crudely say) ladies throughout the Pokémon series.
+Many of these characters were various female gym leaders found throughout the regions.
 And really, it's not so weird to be attracted to fictional characters.
-Wish-fulfillment books like Twilight and Fifty Shades of Grey met with resounding success and inspired many fangirls, and likewise we fellas also enjoy some eye candy.
+Wish-fulfillment books like Twilight and Fifty Shades of Grey met with resounding success and inspired many fangirls, and likewise, we fellas also enjoy some eye candy.
 No worries, I promise we're not using any Metapod Harden/String Shot jokes today.

-So, excluding Ash's anime traveling companions (we're examining the game depictions) here are the ten best-looking (or hottest, if you prefer) gym leaders in Pokemon!
+So, excluding Ash's anime traveling companions (we're examining the game depictions), here are the 10 best-looking (or hottest, if you prefer) gym leaders in Pokémon!

-Prominently featured in the anime, Misty's game depiction is much like her screen self, a feisty tomboy favoring the Water type.
+Prominently featured in the anime, Misty's game depiction is much like her screen self, a feisty tomboy favoring the Water-type.
 Being the second gym leader you battle in Kanto, her Starmie presents quite the challenge for any Trainer who didn't pick Bulbasaur as their starter.
-Depending on the generation you're playing, she'll give you either the TM (Technical Machine) for Bubblebeam (Red/Blue) or Water Pulse (FireRed/LeafGreen) upon defeat, both excellent moves considering how early they're obtained.
+Depending on the generation you're playing, she'll give you either the TM (Technical Machine) for Bubblebeam (Red/Blue) or Water Pulse (FireRed/LeafGreen) upon defeat.
+Both are excellent moves considering how early they're obtained.

 Misty's pretty enough to attract male attention both in and out of the video games; her reappearance in the Gold and Silver titles (set three years later) briefly reveal an unnamed boyfriend, a lucky guy whose mysterious identity has yet to be revealed.

 How to Defeat Misty